Freelancers Make Up 34 Percent of the U.S. Workforce. Here’s How to Find, Hire and Manage Them.

 WHERE TO FIND FREELANCERS

 If you are a business owner or work in the HR department of a company, consider tapping into this mass of skill.
 And to help you do so, here are some of the places you can find freelancers.
+But of course you can also check out dedicated freelancing job boards and platforms.

 Some of these places are already known to you.
 But if you were never familiar with the freelancing style of work, you may have failed to notice them.